MichaelHermes/Team-Profile-Builder/README.md

 ## Usage

+`node app`

 The user is asked for team details, such as Team Name, Manager, Engineers and Interns, via command-line prompts and upon answering those prompts, an HTML file representing the team profile is generated.

 ![HTML webpage titled “The Dream Team” features boxes listing employee names, titles, and other key info.](./src/Team-Profile-Builder.jpg)

-A complete video walkthrough of this console application can be found [here]().
+A complete video walkthrough of this console application can be found [here](https://github.com/MichaelHermes/Team-Profile-Builder/blob/main/src/Demonstration.mp4).

 ## License